 Whilst most of ‘Make Money Online: Roadmap of a Dot Com Mogul’ is targeted towards beginner and intermediate bloggers, chapter ten is all about optimising Google Adsense on your blog.
 Adsense is an ad network which most bloggers are familiar with though I’m aware that many experienced bloggers are not experts with it.

 So I believe that this is a chapter that most bloggers will benefit from reading, even if you only use Adsense sparingly.
 John talks about many Adsense topics such as the bid gap, section targeting and section ignoring, competitive ad filters and PPC arbitrage.
 It’s a subject which he clearly has a lot of knowledge on.

 Next we have Johns top moneymakers in chapter 11.
-In this section he mentions his own ad network TTZ Media and well known ad networks such as Kontera and Bidvertiser.
+In this section he mentions his own ad network TTZ Media and well known ad networks such as Bidvertiser.
 Those who have been blogging for a while will have come across all of them.

 I must admit I was surprised that he only mentioned 8 ad networks.
 I appreciate that the chapter was called ‘My Top Moneymakers’ and therefore should include the sites which John uses to make money.
 Though I think newbies would have benefited with references to alternative (and established) blog revenue solutions such as Buy Sell Ads, BlogAds or Chitika.

 Finishing the book off is a useful chapter on private ad sales and a summary of what you need to do to make it as a successful blogger.

 The book also has some small inconstancies within the book which were not picked up in the proofreading process.
 For example, the back of the book states that his blog makes $40,000 a month but in chapter two, ten and thirteen he says this figure is $30,000.
 He also states in chapter five that his blog has 20,000 subscribers but as I write this post today it boasts well over 90,000 subscribers.